mgechev/blog.mgechev.com/_drafts/2015-12-29-angular2-router-dynamic-route-config-definition-creation.md

 }
 ```

-Above we simply get all the `annotations` associated to the passed as argument component and get the `RouteConfig`.
+Above we simply get all the `annotations` associated with the passed as argument component and get the `RouteConfig`.

+#### Updating the registered routes

 The implementation of `updateRoutes` is quite simple as well: